ncyuMARSLab/exact-nearest-neighbor-search/README.md

-"# exact-nearest-neighbor-search"

-Find ground truth of nearest neighbor for SIFT
+This project finds the ground truth of nearest neighbor for SIFT.
+It requires at least 128G RAM.

+It calculates 5 queries per time.

+In line 173

+    for (int q = 6415; q < QUERY_NUM; q += QUERY_PER_TIME) {

+This project start at q-th query.